After just 1-2 hours of competition, runners from Kenya together dominated the long distances of the VPIM race.

 Another Kenyan athlete, Benson Oloisunga, also won the men's 21km race in 1 hour 11 minutes.

-Meanwhile, the female champion of this distance is Bui Thu Ha with a time of 1 hour 21 minutes.
+Meanwhile, the women's champion in this distance is Bui Thu Ha with a time of 1 hour 21 minutes.

 This year’s race was more exciting in the middle distances.
 Luong Duc Phuoc won the men’s 10km championship with a time of 33 minutes and 37 seconds, beating Nguyen Hoang Thinh by 3 seconds.
 Doan Thu Hang won the women’s 10km championship with a time of 38 minutes and 27 seconds, beating the runner-up Hoang Thi Ngoc Anh by exactly 1 second.